SharePoint/sp-dev-docs/docs/solution-guidance/branding-sharepoint-sites-sharepoint-add-in.md

 ---
-title: Branding SharePoint sites in the SharePoint add-in model ms.date: 11/03/2017
+title: Branding SharePoint sites in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Branding SharePoint sites in the SharePoint add-in model
+Branding SharePoint sites in the SharePoint Add-in model
 ========================================================

 Summary